 Please note that most of my extensive temple seeking has been throughout Europe and Israel.
 I can’t wait to follow this up with some serious temple seeking in South America!

-You might also like to read about My top 5 Churches of Jerusalem.
+If you enjoyed this article on famous Churches of the world, you might also like to read about My top 5 Churches of Jerusalem.